wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## The hypothesis of this book, in one sentence

-The brain of the social animal, including (but not limited to) humans, has two cognitive modes for arriving at a working definition of "the truth:" the *default cognitive mode* and the *social cognitive mode*.
+The brain of the social animal, including (but not limited to) humans, has two cognitive modes of operation: the *default cognitive mode* and the *social cognitive mode*.

 ## Explanation